Hydrogen storage: Automotive onboard hydrogen storage

 Portability is one of the biggest challenges in the automotive industry, where high density storage systems are problematic due to safety concerns.

 High-pressure tanks weigh much more than the hydrogen they can hold.
 For example, in the 2014 Toyota Mirai, a full tank contains only 5.7% hydrogen, the rest of the weight being the tank.

-The US Department of Energy has set targets for onboard hydrogen storage for light vehicles.
-The list of requirements include parameters related to gravimetric and volumetric capacity, operability, durability and cost.
-These targets have been set as the goal for a multiyear research plan expected to offer an alternative to fossil fuels.

-The FreedomCAR Partnership, which was established under U.S. President George W. Bush, set targets for hydrogen vehicle fuel systems.
-The 2005 targets were not reached.
-The targets were revised in 2009 to reflect new data on system efficiencies obtained from fleets of test cars.
-In 2017 the 2020 and ultimate targets were lowered, with the ultimate targets set to 65 g H per kg total system weight, and 50 g H per litre of system.

-It is important to note that these targets are for the hydrogen storage system, not the hydrogen storage material such as a hydride.
 System densities are often around half those of the working material, thus while a material may store 6 wt% H2, a working system using that material may only achieve 3 wt% when the weight of tanks, temperature and pressure control equipment, etc., is considered.